MR ROBERTS! PART I: NATHANIEL

 Sam managed to carefully cultivate male friends.
 In the law firm, there was a young Office Boy, a runner of errands.
 Orlando was a nebulous slight young man with an obvious feminine mystique.
 When he hung around her desk they mused over reports and animated tales of in-house misbehavior.

-Mr. Gordan, the office manager alerted Samantha that they had a new hire, an office boy’s assistant named Frank, who would work with Orlando.
+Mr. Van Vorhiis, the office manager alerted Samantha that they had a new hire, an office boy’s assistant named Frank, who would work with Orlando.
 When Sam met Frank she was moved by his physical beauty.
 He had the face and body of a Greek athlete, all chiseled as a sculpture.
-The secretaries were swarming around him, needy for his attention, but Sam laughed when they revealed to Samantha that they were lovers.
+The secretaries were swarming around him, needy for his attention, but Sam laughed when the guys revealed to Samantha that they were lovers.
 The three of them often lunched together.
 Shed spent Several of her days off meeting the couple for lunch and shopping at the French Quarter in the Valley.
 They had a relationship that she believed was impossible to find with a straight man.
 With the exception of Dennis.

 Shawn approached Samantha the day before her birthday.